pkundu4c/nimo-markdown-cv/index.md

 - Intel International Science and Engineering Fair (ISEF) Third Prize in Physics.
 Louisville, KY. `2002`
     - "Accomodating Non-Resonant Transitions in the Controlled-Note Gate of a Quantum Computer", Lousiville, KY.`
 - Regional Champion (team), Science Olympiad, New York Academy of Sciences. `August, 2001`
-    - Developed a spin dynamics simulator and discovered a quantum error code to implement the quantum XOR gate in 4 pulses, age 17.
+    - Developed a spin dynamics simulator and discovered a quantum error correcting code to implement the quantum XOR gate in 4 pulses, age 17.
     - Advisor: Prof. Vladimir Igor Tsifrinovich
     - NYU Polytechnic